cepdnaclk/e20-4yp-wifi-7-backoff-security-testing-and-threat-prediction/Wifi 7 Security Testing and threat prection/Threats and Threat Prediction/Research Papers/Survey on Intrusion Detection Systems Based on Machine Learning.md

     - **New Technologies:** The core technology discussed is the application of advanced ML and deep learning models to network traffic for intrusion detection.

     - **Relevance to Wi-Fi 7:** This paper is highly relevant to **threat prediction**.
-Wi-Fi 7's new features (Multi-Link Operation, 320 MHz channels, 4K-QAM) create a new, more complex attack surface, just as IIoT did for critical infrastructure.[[4096-QAM Modulation]]
+Wi-Fi 7's new features (Multi-Link Operation, 320 MHz channels, 4K-QAM) create a new, more complex attack surface, just as IIoT did for critical infrastructure.

     - **For Security Testing:** This suggests that Wi-Fi 7 security testing should not just look for known vulnerabilities but must also include **anomaly-based threat detection**.